CURIOSITIES AND EXPERIENCES

 (I know this exhibition has passed but the pieces are so wonderful to share)

-Unfortunately I could not attend this exhibition but my daughter attended and shared with me these inspiring photos.
+Unfortunately I could not attend this exhibition but my daughter attended and shared these inspiring photos with me.
 I will definitely enjoy each and every piece in the Exhibition Catalogue - "Woven Histories: Textiles and Modern Abstraction" by Lynne Cooke.

 Organized by the National Gallery of Art, Washington in collaboration with The National Gallery of Canada, The Los Angeles County Museum of Art and The Museum of Modern Art, New York, this exhibition showcases 130 works by more then 45 artists.
 Some of the textile techniques that are shown include: weaving, knitting, felting, knotting and netting.
 This exhibition blurs the lines that separate fine art, textiles, applied arts and handicrafts.